-1.7 The Revenue Budget (in £000) with a balanced budget in 2022/23 and Funding Gaps (shown in red in the graph below) in later years is shown in detail at APPENDIX A and in summary below:
+1.8 The Revenue Budget (in £000) with a balanced budget in 2022/23 and Funding Gaps (shown in red in the graph below) in later years is shown in detail at APPENDIX A and in summary below:

-- 1.8 The Original Budget approved by Council on 16 February 2021 approved no transfer to or from General Reserves. - 1.9 A Briefing Note related to financial performance in 2021/22 has been circulated to Members of the Committee and this shows a projected contribution to General Reserves of £173,670 compared to the Approved Budget with a £199,350 contribution to General Reserves. - 1.10 The MTFS from 2022/23 onwards has been prepared in the context of unprecedented volatility and uncertainty and whilst estimates have been made on the potential impact, there remains significant uncertainty in 2021/22 and subsequent years. - 1.11 The Council is legally required to balance the budget in the first year of 2022/23 and to set out its proposals to balance the further financial years.
-In 2021/22 a 'balanced budget' where income equals expenditure is recommended. - 1.12 In later years, it is assumed that the Review of Needs and Resources (Fair Funding Review), Business Rates Reform and a new housing incentive scheme will be implemented from 2023/24.
-It is projected that District Councils including Lichfield DC will be detrimentally impacted by these changes through lower funding and therefore at this stage Funding Gaps are projected. - 1.13 At the end of 2022/23, the Council is projected to have £8,768,000 of total general reserves available (£7,168,000 after taking account of the Minimum Level of Reserves of £1,600,000) to assist with balancing the budget in future years, if needed. - 1.14 General Reserves based current projections, are sufficient to balance the budget until 2025/26.
-However this is not a sustainable approach and the Council will need to make savings or achieve additional income to close the Funding Gap.
+- 1.9 The Original Budget for 2021/22 approved by Council on 16 February 2021 approved a balanced budget. - 1.10 A report elsewhere on this agenda related to financial performance in 2021/22 shows a projected contribution to General Reserves of £173,670 compared to the Approved Budget with a £199,350 contribution to General Reserves. - 1.11 The MTFS from 2022/23 onwards has been prepared in the context of unprecedented volatility and uncertainty and whilst estimates have been made on the potential impact, there remains significant uncertainty in 2022/23 and subsequent years. - 1.12 The Council is legally required to balance the budget in the first year of 2022/23 and to set out its proposals to balance the further financial years.
+In 2022/23 a 'balanced budget' where income equals expenditure is recommended. - 1.13 In later years, it is assumed that the Review of Needs and Resources (Fair Funding Review), Business Rates Reform and a new housing incentive scheme will be implemented from 2023/24.
+It is projected that District Councils including Lichfield DC will be detrimentally impacted by these changes through lower funding and therefore at this stage Funding Gaps are projected. - 1.14 At the end of 2022/23, the Council is projected to have £5,568,000 of general reserves available (£7,168,000 of total general reserves less the Minimum Level of Reserves of £1,600,000) to assist with balancing the budget in future years, if needed. - 1.15 General Reserves based on current projections, are sufficient to balance the budget until 2025/26.
+However this is not a sustainable approach and the Council will need to continue to make savings or achieve additional income to close the Funding Gap. - 1.16 As part of the Revenue Budget, a Corporate Fees and Charges Policy shown at APPENDIX B is also recommended for approval.

-The Capital Strategy and the Capital Programme
+The Capital Strategy, the Capital Programme and Treasury Management

-1.15 The Capital Strategy and the Capital Programme are outlined in APPENDICES C & D.
+1.17 The Capital Strategy, the Capital Programme and Treasury Management related items are outlined in APPENDICES C, D, E, F and G.